Write a Python Debugger

 (make-network-process

-:name "my-debugger-client"
+:name proc-name

-:buffer "*my-debugger-client*"
+:buffer proc-buffer

 :family 'ipv4

-:host "127.0.0.1"
+:host host

-:service 4444
+:service port

-:sentinel 'my-debugger-client-sentinel
+:sentinel 'my--debugger-client-sentinel

-:filter 'my-debugger-client-filter)
+:filter 'my--debugger-client-filter)

-(switch-to-buffer "*my-debugger-client*")
+(switch-to-buffer proc-buffer)

-(with-current-buffer "*my-debugger-client*"
+(with-current-buffer proc-buffer

 (comint-mode)

-(setq-local comint-prompt-regexp "\\((MyRemoteDebugger) \\|>>> \\|In \\[[[:digit:]]\\]: \\)")
+(setq-local comint-prompt-regexp "\\((Rdb) \\|>>> \\|In \\[[[:digit:]]\\]: \\)")

-(setq-local comint-use-prompt-regexp t)))
+(setq-local comint-use-prompt-regexp t))))

-(defun my-debugger-client-stop nil
+(defun my-stop-debugger-client nil

 (interactive)